On partial information retrieval: the unconstrained 100 prisoner problem: Three main strategies

-The proof of this follows immediately from \eqref{eq:random_exact}.
-Below we show a heat-map and a histogram representation of the probability of winning using the random strategy.
+\end{prop} The proof of this follows immediately from \eqref{eq:random_exact}.
+In Figure \ref{fig:random_main} we show the heat-maps of the P-functions, i.e. the probability of winning, of the random strategy.
 The bifurcation that we observe can be seen as illustrating the cumulative distribution function for the binomial distribution,

-where $P(X_{\rm RS}\le w)$ can be written in terms of the regularized incomplete beta function, with probability $p=a/N$ for $X_{\rm RS}$ to take exactly the values $w$: